lockss/lockss.github.io/software/manual/using/crawler.md

 Enter your Web UI username and password to login if prompted.

+## Monitoring Crawl Status in the Archive

+The Crawl Status of all configured AUs is available in the Archival Unit table

+1. In the top-right menu, click *Daemon Status*.
+1. Open the control in the middle of the screen that says *Overview* and select *Archival Units* from the drop down menu.
+    * If prompted, enter your Username and Password again.
+    * It will take a bit of time for the next screen to appear while the AU list is being built.
+1. The Archival Units screen lists statistics for each configured AU
+    * the *Last Successful Crawl* column provides a timestamp of the most recent sucessful crawl.
+    * the *Last Crawl Start* column provides a timestamp of the last attempted crawl.
+    * the *Last Crawl Result* column provides the exit status of the last attempted crawl.

 ## Causing an Archival Unit to Crawl

 Archival units (AUs) that have been added to the system for preservation crawl periodically, but you can cause an AU to crawl on demand: